South Carolina Legislature ignores marijuana policy

-The South Carolina Legislature is currently in session in Columbia, so if you live in the Palmetto State, please take a moment to contact your state legislators and urge them to introduce a medical marijuana bill.
-Roughly a third of the county now live in jurisdictions that protect the seriously ill from arrest and prosecution for using marijuana with their doctors’ recommendations.
-Eighteen states and the District of Columbia have compassionate laws, and many more states are seriously considering passing legislation as well.
+Over a third of the country's population now lives in jurisdictions that protect the seriously ill from arrest and prosecution for using marijuana with their doctors’ recommendations.
+Twenty states and the District of Columbia have compassionate laws, and many more states are seriously considering passing legislation as well.

 In order to move forward with marijuana policy reform, there needs to be an open discussion about the issue throughout the state.
 If you are interested in getting more involved and are a person with a serious illness, doctor, nurse, clergy member, Ph.D., lawyer, or other influential member of your community, please email email@example.com.

 Thank you for supporting the Marijuana Policy Project.
-Please pass this information on so that even more voices for reform can be heard.
 To stay updated on the status of marijuana policy reform in South Carolina, be sure to subscribe to MPP's free legislative alert service.

 Marijuana Laws in South Carolina